Minimal generation of transitive permutation groups: Minimal generation of transitive permutation groups

-The preparations are now complete. \begin{proof}[Proof of Theorem 1.1] The proof is by induction on $d$.
-If $G$ is primitive, then since $\log{n}\le cn/\sqrt{\log{n}}$, for $n\ge 2$, the result follows immediately from Theorem \ref{derekthm}.
+We are now ready to prove Theorem \ref{TransTheorem}. \begin{proof}[Proof of Theorem \ref{TransTheorem}] The proof is by induction on $n$.
+Suppose first that $G$ is primitive.
+The result clearly holds when $n\le 3$.
+When $n\ge 4$, we have $\log{n}\le c_1n/\sqrt{\log{n}}$, so the result follows immediately from Theorem \ref{derekthm}.
 This can serve as the initial step.

 The inductive step concerns imprimitive $G$.
-In this case, $G$ may be viewed as a subgroup of a wreath product $R\wr S_{n}$, where $R$ is primitive of degree $m$, $2\le m<d$, and $n=d/m$.
-Moreover, this embedding is done in such a way that $G$ satisfies the hypothesis of Lemma \ref{chief}, and hence, the inductive hypothesis, together with the bounds obtained in Corollaries \ref{minlemmacor1} and \ref{derek}, give respectively, where $a=a(R)$ denotes the composition length of $R$ (note that (6.5) and (6.5) follow from Corollary \ref{minlemmacor1}, and together imply (6.7), while (6.8) is Corollary \ref{derek}).
-Recall that we need to prove that $d(G)\le cmn/\sqrt{\log{mn}}$.
+For this, we now use the notation introduced immediately following Theorem \ref{MinTheorem}.
+Write $V_i$ for the abelian chief factors of $R$, and write $|V_i|=p_i^{a_i}$.
+Recall that $a(R)$ denotes the composition length of $R$.
+In particular, $a(R)\ge \sum_{i} a_i+\nab{(R)}$.
+The inductive hypothesis, together with the bounds obtained in Corollaries \ref{pq} and \ref{derek}, give respectively.
+Note that (\ref{1260bd}) and (\ref{1261bd}) follow from Corollaries \ref{pq} and \ref{chiefCor} Part (i), and together imply (\ref{shitbd}), while (\ref{derekbd2}) follows from Corollary \ref{derek}.
+Recall that we need to prove that $d(G)\le c_1rs/\sqrt{\log{rs}}$ for all cases apart from those listed in Theorem \ref{TransTheorem} Part (2).

-Suppose first that $m\ge 481$.
-Then (6.7), together with Theorem \ref{pyber}, gives This is less than $cmn/\sqrt{\log{mn}}$ for $m\ge 481$ and $n\ge 2$, which gives us what we need.
+Suppose first that $r\ge 481$.
+Then (\ref{shitbd}), together with Theorem \ref{pyber}, gives This is less than $c_{1}rs/\sqrt{\log{rs}}$ for $r\ge 481$ and $s\ge 2$, which gives us what we need.